 A Northern Liberties boutique dedicated entirely to skin care and fragrances from companies founded by women was one of five winners of a $10,000 grant designed to amplify and celebrate Black-owned, women-owned businesses.
 Co-owners Morrisa Jenkins and Bonkosi Horn have made the boutique a popular destination for skin-care and beauty enthusiasts, with a treasure trove of toxin-free serums, cleansers, fragrances, and elixirs, including products from their own house brand.

 In March 2019, Chartel Findlater launched Gold + Water Co., a line of handmade body products that includes body butter, beard balm, and soaps that resemble small slabs of Italian marble with accents of gold mica — a natural shimmering pigment.
 The name Gold + Water is a nod to the biblical scripture 1 Peter 1:6, and Findlater’s own experiences with domestic abuse.
 The scripture “talks about being refined and coming out like gold,” she said.
 “No matter what elements you have to withstand, you can become better than you were.
 And water is cleansing and reminds me of rest.”
-Gold + Water soaps cost $8.50 for a four-ounce size.
-Other products range from $15 to $30.
-All are available online and at Occasionette Joy Shop, Vault + Vine, and Art Star Philly, the Philadelphia Museum of Art and more.
+Gold + Water soaps cost $9 for a four-ounce size.
+Other products range from $12 to $40.
+All are available online and at Occasionette Joy Shop, Vault + Vine, Art Star Philly, the Philadelphia Museum of Art and more.